creativetechnologylab/generative-ai-workshop/slides/slides.md

 # What are GANs?

 - trained on smaller, curated data (< 5000)
+  - but you can get away with even smaller datasets in the 100s
-- generates new instances of what it has been trained on
+- generates new instances of what it has been trained on and nothing else
 - more trial-and-error involved
 - greater freedom to customise/control your model
 - more ethical (more on this later)